Beginner's Guide to Kendo Practice

 Bogu

-Protective armor consisting of the men (helmut), kote (gauntlets), do (chest protector), and tare (waste protector).
+Protective armor: men (helmet), kote (gauntlets), do (chest protector), and tare (waist protector).

 Shinai

-Bamboo sword consisting of 4 bamboo staves.
-Men’s shinai is 39 inches while women’s shinai is 38 inches in length.
+Bamboo sword made of four staves.
+Men's shinai is 39 inches; women's is 38 inches.

 Tenugui

-Also called hachimaki.
-A light cotton towel worn on the head under the men.
+Also hachimaki.
+A light cotton cloth worn on the head under the men.

 Hakama